AeloveRim/TahrovinGrit/README.md

 - The weather mod is now Onyx Weathers, with much brighter nights.
 If that's not enough, I've added a lantern from Eld-beri II to your inventory.

 ## Advice
 The recommended difficulty for this list is Adept.
 The mods will provide plenty of difficulty on their own.
+If you still want to alter the difficulty, consider using the Simply Balanced MCM.

 When training, be on the lookout for experience modifiers.
 For example, having read skill books will grant you experience modifiers that make your training more effective.
 However, training while exhausted will make your training less effective.
 If you are careless, you might not get a full skill level out of it.